 For 1st year enrolled in project: Exhibit a binder portfolio showcasing at least three activities from the project manual.
 Show basic activities and anything that extended lessons.
-For 2nd and 3rd years in project: Include everything from earlier years' work and add a section showcasing at least four additional activities per year.
+For 2nd and 3rd years in project: Include everything from earlier years'

-Journalism, News & Social Media (SF 50369)

-Exhibit a binder portfolio showing the results of the appropriate year's activities noted below:
+Journalism, News & Social Media (SF 50369) Journalism, News & Social Media - Required Exhibit a binder portfolio showing the results of the appropriate year's activities noted below: